Budget Travel Calculator? Throw it out.

 Last summer I hitchhiked across Canada.
 It was an amazing adventure bringing me over 7,000 km across the country (and then back).
 But when I left Victoria, my starting point, I had a whopping $40 to my name.
-I don’t exactly use a budget travel calculator.
+I don’t exactly use a budget travel calculator, and no one was about to give me a personal loan.

 So I must be the budget travel expert, right?
 I must have read a thousand articles on how to travel on the cheap to get where I am… Right?

 So, so wrong.
 For one, I detest these guides as they all have the EXACT SAME ADVICE, plus it’s mostly useless crap (unless you find an article that’s actually helpful, like these handy suggestions).
 Let me elaborate…

 1. Take the bus or train rather than renting cars to save money!